-Christopher PerrettResearch AssociateMarine Affairs Institute & RI Sea Grant Legal Program
+Christopher PerrettResearch AttorneyMarine Affairs Institute & RI Sea Grant Legal Program

-Chris Perrett is a Research Associate with the Marine Affairs Institute.
-He is a veteran of the United States Coast Guard and a recent graduate of the Roger Williams University School of Law and University of Rhode Island J.D./M.M.A. joint degree program; and sat for the February Bar Exam.
+Chris Perrett is a Research Attorney with the Marine Affairs Institute and the Rhode Island Sea Grant Legal Program.
+He is a veteran of the United States Coast Guard and a recent graduate of the Roger Williams University School of Law and University of Rhode Island J.D./M.M.A. joint degree program.
 Mr. Perrett has experience in the maritime industry as a Boatswain’s Mate in the United States Coast Guard and in his academic career as a Rhode Island Sea Grant Law Fellow.
 He was also a student editor for the Journal of Maritime Law and Commerce and a legal intern with the National Oceanic and Atmospheric Administration.
-Mr. Perrett received a BA in History from the University of Southern Maine, a Master of Marine Affairs degree from the University of Rhode Island, and a Juris Doctorate from Roger Williams University School of Law.
+Mr. Perrett received his BA in History from the University of Southern Maine.

 We have classified RWU Law classes under the following headers.
 One of the following course types will be attached to each course which will allow students to narrow down their search while looking for classes.